 - Whole Life Insurance or Term Life Insurance?

 - Universal Life Insurance vs. Whole Life Insurance

 - Compare Whole Life With Other Type Of Life Insurance

 - Frequently Asked Questions

 Whole life insurance is a type of permanent life insurance.
-This type of insurance provides guaranteed death benefit coverage for the life of the insured person.
+This insurance provides guaranteed death benefit coverage for the insured person’s life.
 In addition to the death benefit, whole life insurance also contains a savings component.
 This component accumulates cash value over time.
-The interest on this cash value accumulates at a fixed rate and on a tax-deferred basis.
+The interest on this cash value accumulates at a fixed rate and tax-deferred basis.
 Whole life is also known as traditional life insurance.

 Whole life insurance policies are one type of permanent life insurance.
 This means that the policy will stay in effect until you die, as opposed to term life insurance which only lasts for a certain number of years.
-There are other types of permanent life insurance, such as universal life, indexed universal life, and variable universal life.
+Other types of permanent life insurance include universal life, indexed universal life, and variable universal life.

 Whole Life Insurance Calculator

-Find out how much life insurance you need with our whole life insurance calculator.
-After you determine how much coverage you need, compare quotes, and apply for a policy in minutes.
+Please find out how much life insurance you need with our whole life insurance calculator.
+Then, after determining how much coverage you need, compare quotes, and apply for a policy in minutes.